pandoc-jp/pandoc-doc-ja/users-guide.rst

 ``--gladtex``
    Enclose TeX math in ``<eq>`` tags in HTML output.
-The resulting HTML can then be processed by `GladTeX`_ to produce images of the typeset formulas and an HTML file with links to these images.
-So, the procedure is:
+The resulting HTML can then be processed by `GladTeX`_ to produce SVG images of the typeset formulas and an HTML file with these images embedded.

    ::

       pandoc -s --gladtex input.md -o myfile.htex
-      gladtex -d myfile-images myfile.htex
+      gladtex -d image_dir myfile.htex
-      # produces myfile.html and images in myfile-images
+      # produces myfile.html and images in image_dir

 Options for wrapper scripts
 ---------------------------